“The Influence of Trump, Twitter & #fakenews on Legal Communication”

 “30 years ago, one bragged about ‘not communicating'”

-Meanwhile Judge Andrea Titz, showed how times have changed.
-While in the past, the ‘press speakers’ of the courts were proud of not having been in contact with one journalists, today courts have to actively communicate about the procedures to prevent misinformation, wrong accusations and #fakenews as good as possible, especially as the attention of the media focuses on the beginning of a trial, but not its results (especially not if the accused has been proofed not guilty).
+Meanwhile Judge Andrea Titz, showed how times have changed for the judiciary.
+While in the past, the ‘press speakers’ of the courts were proud of not having been in contact with journalists, today courts have to actively communicate about the procedures to prevent misinformation, wrong accusations and #fakenews as good as possible, especially as the attention of the media focuses on the beginning of a trial, but not its results (especially not if the accused has been proofed not guilty).
 Due to this, most courts are improving their communication capabilities and adapting to the changing news cycles.
-This is of particular importance as journalists get their information in any case and if the court is unavailable they will ask someone else, who, most often, do not provide reliable and correct information which nevertheless gets published.
+This is of particular importance as journalists get their information in any case and if the court is unavailable they will ask someone else, who, most often, does not provide reliable and correct information which nevertheless gets published.

 “Most often, wrong information does not come from the parties involved but from somewhere else.” – Andrea Titz

-After the conference, the participants continued their discussions during the Gala Dinner at the historic “Haus zur Geduld” right in the center of Winterthur.
-The key-note was hold by the former Federal Minister and President of Switzerland, and former Undersecretary General of the United Nations, Adolf Ogi.
+After the conference, the participants continued their discussions during the gala dinner at the historic “Haus zur Geduld” right in the center of Winterthur.
+The key note was hold by the former Federal Minister and President of Switzerland, and former Undersecretary General of the United Nations, Adolf Ogi.

-Visit the Litigation-PR Conference Webpage for more information
+Visit the Litigation PR Conference Webpage for more information.